-Compression stockings have been used in the medical field for years for conditions ranging from congestive heart failure, to varicose veins.
+Compression stockings have been used in the medical field for years for conditions ranging from congestive heart failure to varicose veins.
 They have also been used to reduce the risk of deep venous thrombosis in hospitalized patients.

 In recent years, the use of compression gear has expanded into athletics.
 They first appeared in endurance sports, and now use has spread to many different sports.

-The primary rationale behind wearing compression gear is that it enhances venous return leading to increased endurance capacity.
+The primary rationale for wearing compression gear is that it enhances venous return leading to increased endurance capacity.
 It is also felt that because muscles are kept more compact, balance and proprioception are improved and muscle fatigue is minimized.